bio-xyz/BioAgents/src/tools/openscholar/readme.md

     --query "cytokine storm mitigation strategies"
   ```
   Successful responses confirm the base model and index are wired correctly.
-- **Integrate with BioAgents.** Once the index and parquet live alongside this toolkit, you can create a simple FastAPI server locally and the framework can call into the OpenScholar tools to answer user questions by searching your curated corpus.
+- **Integrate with BioAgents.** Once the index and parquet sit alongside this toolkit, create a small FastAPI service to expose them; that endpoint becomes your `OPENSCHOLAR_API_URL`, and the framework can call it to answer questions against your curated corpus.
+When running locally you can skip auth, but if you deploy it remotely be sure to add authentication and require an `OPENSCHOLAR_API_KEY`.

 ## Deployment Notes